oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-02-28.md

 3. The formal spec language for the following issues was made available for review on the specified dates, and we will move for their adoption in today's meeting:

+    1. Issue [#83](https://github.com/oasis-tcs/sarif-spec/issues/83):"Consider adding attachments property" -- made available on February 21, 2018.

+    2. Issue [#89](https://github.com/oasis-tcs/sarif-spec/issues/89):"date/time property issues with seconds" -- made available on February 21, 2018.

     1. Issue [#92](https://github.com/oasis-tcs/sarif-spec/issues/92): "Add stdin/stdout/stderr on invocation" -- made available on February 20, 2018.

         This version proposes using `physicalLocation` objects rather than embedded strings to specify the contents of the streams.

-    2. Issue [#89](https://github.com/oasis-tcs/sarif-spec/issues/89):"date/time property issues with seconds" -- made available on February 21, 2018.
+    3. Issue [#94](https://github.com/oasis-tcs/sarif-spec/issues/94):"Add an invocation.arguments property" -- made available on February 21, 2018.